graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/keras_tf2.rst

 Using steps_per_execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To reduce Python overhead and maximize the performance of your model, pass in
+To reduce Python overhead and maximize the performance of your model, pass the
-the ``steps_per_execution`` argument to the compile method.
-This argument sets
+``steps_per_execution`` argument to the compile method.
+This argument sets the
-the number of batches to process sequentially in a single execution.
-You should
+number of batches processed sequentially by one replica in a single execution
-increase this number to improve accelerator utilization.
+which can greatly improve performance because any overhead between steps is removed,
+thus increasing IPU utilization.

+Ideally, ``steps_per_execution`` is equal to the number of steps your model needs
+to run per replica in order to complete one epoch.
+Note that it is not possible
+to fetch intermediate results when ``steps_per_execution`` is specified.
+Model
+weights are read on the Python host after all steps are executed on the IPU.
+If
+you need to access model weights during an epoch (for example for saving a
+checkpoint), you must set ``steps_per_execution`` accordingly.

 .. note::